Trident A Range: Cherokee Studios & Trident A Ranges

 In the 1970s, Cherokee's owners the Robb brothers (the Robbs) had been looking for a console when they heard Harry Nilsson and The Beatles "Hey Jude."
 The recordings sounded so different from anything else at the time that they hunted down the common denominator – the recording console at Trident Studios in London.

 The Robbs were transitioning from their ranch studio to the former MGM records space on Fairfax.
 While they were making their very important console decision, they had received 2 channels from Neve, Helios and Cadac.
 At the last minute, 2 Trident A Range modules arrived from England in an inelegant mess inside a box.
 They mic'd a set of drums, pit the modules against each other and the Tridents made such an impression that it was no longer a contest.
 They ordered their first console, and ultimately purchased four (3 new directly from Trident Audio Developments and 1 from a broker).

-Of the four A Ranges Cherokee owned, they still own two (the first console ever purchased which became their Studio 3 console and the one purchased through the broker with the additional inputs added which became their Studio 1 console.)
+Of the four A Ranges Cherokee owned, they still own one (the one purchased through the broker with the additional inputs added which became their Studio 1 console.)
+The first A-Range purchased by Cherokee, which became their Studio 3 console, was sold to Long View Farm Studios in Boston and then purchased by Cello Studios (now EastWest Studios) in Hollywood, where it now resides in Studio 3.
 Number 13 was sold to Smart Studios in Madison WI, and was the console in their downstairs "A" room.
 Cherokee's other A-Range sat unused for ten years and has since been in use at Avast!
 Recording Co. in Seattle WA.